defi-wonderland/xkeeper-core/docs/src/content/intro/index.md

 # Getting Started

+> [!IMPORTANT]
+> Docs are a work in progress and will continue to improve.

 xKeeper is a keeper network aggregator which aims to decentralise the on-chain automation of DeFi.
 With xKeeper, using multiple keeper networks, such as Keep3r Network, Gelato, or others, will be a walk in the park.

 xKeeper is a fully modular framework, designed to be the backbone of future onchain automation.